Kneemund/jadb-sl/README.md

   Show and edit settings of the bot.

     - `server config`:
-      Displays the current configuration of the bot in this server.
+      Display the current configuration of the bot in this server.

     - `server prefix <PREFIX>`:
       Edit the prefix of the bot.